NicolaeValentinDinca/NicolaeValentinDinca/README.md

 - 👋 Hi, I’m @NicolaeValentinDinca
-- 👀 I’m interested in Web Design.
+- 👀 I’m interested in UX Design and Front-end web development.
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on Web Projects
-- 📫 How to reach me
+- 📫 How to reach me http://invd.bio.link

 <!---
 NicolaeValentinDinca/NicolaeValentinDinca is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.